 During the seminar four issues were discussed:

 – Pre-trial isolation and the right to defense.
-Access to a lawyer of detainees, suspects and accused persons deprived liberty in investigation and judicial proceedings.
-Do the justice bodies respect demanded legal standards and everything works well?
+Access to a lawyer for detainees, suspects, and accused persons deprived of liberty in investigation and judicial proceedings.
+Do the justice bodies respect demanded legal standards and do everything work well?

 – Victims of domestic violence and their rights in the context of access to justice – existing legal standards and current practice (experiences of lawyers).

 – Legal privilege in COVID-19 pandemic times – a value in serious danger?

 – Closer or more distant justice?
 Pros and cons of application of new technologies in access to justice.